weiserlab/ambuj/index.md

 ## Research Interest

-Over the past decade; my research interests have centered around **wireless**, **networking**, and **embedded systems**, and the intersection of these areas with other domains.
-Often it involves combining elements from electronics, communications and computer science.
-My research is application driven, and often involves working together with domain experts and experts from industry.
+Over the past decade; my research interests has centered around **wireless**, **networking**, and **embedded systems**, and the intersection of these areas with other domains.
+It involves combining elements from electronics, communications and computer science.
+My research is application driven, and often involves collaborating with domain experts and experts from industry.

 > “Applications are of course the whole point of ubiquitous computing” - Mark Weiser